KnightLian/EVOLUTIONARY_Robot_Morphology/README.md

 [![Alternate Text]({image-url})]({video-url} "Link Title")

-# Video and publication

-Click the link below to view a video showing the software in action:
 [![Planning for robotic exploration based on forward simulation](http://i.imgur.com/AuwCkYr.png)](https://www.youtube.com/watch?v=-7c_RaZ-KTU)

-Further details are available in our journal paper on the subject.
-If you use this code in an academic context, please cite the paper:

-Mikko Lauri, Risto Ritala. *Planning for robotic exploration based on forward simulation*, Robotics and Autonomous Systems, Vol 83, (2016), pp. 15-31, DOI: [10.1016/j.robot.2016.06.008](https://doi.org/10.1016/j.robot.2016.06.008)

-A preprint version is also [available on arXiv](https://arxiv.org/abs/1502.02474).

-BiBTeX:

 ### Bouncing Cube Dropping with Angle, YouTube: https://youtu.be/YyZfDnKLnGo